Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Introduction

+4pt \item [(ii)] When the fractional regularity exponential $s\to 1,$ our results improve the existing bounds in usual Sobolev spaces (see, e.g., \cite{Trefethen2008SIREV,Xiang2010NM,Trefethen2013Book,Majidian2017ANM}).
+In this sense, the fractional Sobolev-type space with regularity exponential $m+s$ ($s\in (0,1)$ and integer $m\ge 0$) can be regarded as an intermediate space inbetween the spaces with regularity exponentials $m+1$ and $m$ in \cite{Trefethen2013Book}.

+\item[(iii)] We provide some useful analytical formulas on fractional calculus of GGF-Fs, and the Chebyshev expansions of some specific singular functions.
+Some of them are new or difficult to be derived by other means (cf. \cite{Gui1986NM,Boyd1989AMC,Wang2014arXiv}).
+They can also be useful in the design of spectral algorithms. \end{itemize} 4pt

 The paper is organised as follows.
-In Sections \ref{sect:gegenbaure}-\ref{sect:fintderG}, we introduce the GGF-Fs, and present some important properties, including the uniform bounds and RL fractional integral/derivative formulas.
-We derive the main results in Sections \ref{mainsect:ms} and \ref{endptsingula}, and improve the existing estimates in Sobolev spaces with integer-order derivatives in Section \ref{sect:existingest}.
+In Sections \ref{sect:gegenbaure}-\ref{sect:fintderG}, we introduce the GGF-Fs, and present their important properties, including the uniform bounds and RL fractional integral/derivative formulas.
+We derive the main results in Section \ref{mainsect:ms}, and improve the existing estimates in Sobolev spaces with integer-order derivatives in Section \ref{sect:existingest}.
+We discuss in Section \ref{Sect6Analysis} the extension of the main results to the analysis of interpolation, quadrature and endpoint singularities.